ssvlabs/SIPs/sips/cluster_consensus.md

 We must have the following flow:
 1. When you `calculateExpectedRootsAndBeaconObjects` (similar to `sync_committee_aggregator`).
 Use the `duty` objects to reconstruct the proper beacon data objects (i.e. `Attestation`).
 2. The above calculation can be used to create a mapping of `ValidatorIndex` to `root`
-3. When processing the messages find all the roots that have quorums for a certain validator, mark them, and sumbit corresponding beacon data to beacon chain.
+3. When processing the messages find all the roots that have quorums for a certain validator, mark them, and submit corresponding beacon data to beacon chain.
 4. For the next message received attempt to complete quorum for other roots.

 #### Happy Flow

 1. `Committee` receives duties that match a certain slot.
-They `StartDuty` and filter the validators who have a higher `HighestAttestingSlot`.
-A `CommitteeRunner` for the relevant Validators and slot is initialized.
+Then `StartDuty` and filter the validators who have a higher `HighestAttestingSlot`.
+Initialize a `CommitteeRunner` for the relevant Validators and slot.
 For each validator that we start, mark its old beacon duties as stopped.
 ```go
 // StartDuty starts a new duty for the given slot
 func (c *Committee) StartDuty(duty *types.CommitteeDuty) error {